Racso-3141/Assembly-Encoder/README.md

 <br/>

 ### Select an operation
-Click the 'Select' button to choose your desired operation(Here, lw)
+Click the 'Select' button to choose your desired operation(lw here)
 ![](./demo/operation.png)
 <br/>

 ### Input values
 After select your operation, you will arrive to the page below.
 Now you can input values.
-Instructions here is lw $2, 3($1)
+Instruction here is lw $2, 3($1)
 ![](./demo/input.png)
 <br/>

 ### Encode
-After input values. click the 'Encode' button to transfer you MIPS instruction to 32-bit function code.
+After input values.
+Click the 'Encode' button to transfer you MIPS instruction to 32-bit function code.
 ![](./demo/encode.png)
 <br/>